 Brian decided it was time to increase his investment potential.
-He planned to sell the 2-bedroom condo he had been renting for ten years and purchase a triplex or fourplex through a 1031 exchange.
+He planned to sell the 2-bedroom condo he had been renting to tenants for ten years and purchase a triplex or fourplex through a 1031 exchange.
 In compliance with 1031 exchange regulations, he engaged a qualified intermediary (“QI”) to handle the funds of the condo and the eventual acquisition of the replacement property.

 The condo sold for the anticipated price and the transaction went smoothly.
 Brian then had 45 days in his identification period to identify three potential replacement properties.
 He found two fourplexes and a triplex that he believed offered him the investment opportunity he desired.
 Before the 45-day deadline, he notified his QI of his intentions and began the process of acquiring the first property.